 If the AED finds a shockable rhythm, it will tell you to press the “Shock” button or will shock automatically.
 This depends on the type of device.
 After the shock, the heart may restart, but if not, you should continue CPR until the AED rechecks the heart’s rhythm.

-When the AED says “No Shock Advised”
+What to Do When an AED Says “No Shock Advised”

 Sometimes, after analyzing the heart, the AED may announce “no shock advised.”
 This usually happens for two main reasons.
 It’s key to know how to respond well in both cases.